spack/spack/lib/spack/docs/workflows.rst

    ~/spack/opt/spack/linux-SuSE11-x86_64/gcc-5.3.0/cmake-3.6.0-7cxrynb6esss6jognj23ak55fgxkwtx7

 This gives the root of the Spack package; relevant binaries may be found within it.
-For example:
+For example,

 .. code-block:: console

    $ CMAKE=`spack location --install-dir cmake`/bin/cmake

 Standard UNIX tools can find binaries as well.
-For example:
+For example,

 .. code-block:: console

    $ find ~/spack/opt -name cmake | grep bin
    ~/spack/opt/spack/linux-SuSE11-x86_64/gcc-5.3.0/cmake-3.6.0-7cxrynb6esss6jognj23ak55fgxkwtx7/bin/cmake

-These methods are suitable, for example, for setting up build processes or GUIs that need to know the location of particular tools.
+These methods are suitable for setting up build processes or GUIs that need to know the location of particular tools, among other uses.
-However, other more powerful methods are generally preferred for user environments.
+However, other, more powerful, methods are generally preferred for user environments.